oktadev/okta-blog/_source/_posts/2021-03-01-spring-cloud-sleuth.md

 **Java 11**: This project uses Java 11.
 OpenJDK 11 will work just as well.
 Instructions are found on the [OpenJDK website](https://openjdk.java.net/install/).
 OpenJDK can also be installed using [Homebrew](https://brew.sh/).
 Alternatively, [SDKMAN](https://sdkman.io/) is another great option for installing and managing Java versions.

-**Maven**: You need Maven installed to bootstrap the project.
-Install it according to the instructions on [their website](https://maven.apache.org/install.html).
-Or use SDKMAN or Homebrew.

 **Okta CLI**: You’ll be using Okta as an OAuth/OIDC provider to add JWT authentication and authorization to the application.
 You can go to [our developer site](https://developer.okta.com) to learn more about Okta.
 You need a free developer account for this tutorial.
 The Okta CLI is an easy way to register for a free Okta developer account, or log in to an existing one, and configure a Spring Boot app to use Okta as an auth provider.
 The [project GitHub page](https://github.com/okta/okta-cli) has installation instructions.

 **HTTPie**: This is a powerful command-line HTTP request utility that you'll use to test the WebFlux server.
 Install it according to [the docs on their site](https://httpie.org/doc#installation).